ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step1.md

 Save and close the file.

-## Configure the Liberty Server
+## Configure the Liberty Server (read only section)

 In this section, we are going to see how the Liberty server is configured in order to run the Customer Order Services application.
 As you will read below, this is done through a configuration file called server.xml which lives in `/home/skytap/PurpleCompute/wlp/usr/servers/defaultServer`.
 You can configure it manually by following the steps below or you can download an already configured version of it [here](tutorialConfigFiles/step1/server.xml).
+However, this section is completed for you and you can verify the content in the server.xml file.

 The IBM WebSphere Application Server Liberty Profile is a composable, dynamic application server environment that supports development and testing of Java EE Full Platform web applications.